• Skip to main content

 While the food processor or blender is running, add melted chocolate mixture slowly and process until fully combined, stopping partway through to scrape sides with a spatula.

 Portion pudding into six ramekins or small bowls.
 Cover and refrigerate until ready to serve.
-If you want to add a dollop of whipped cream, see the bottom of the post for an easy homemade version.
+If you want to add a dollop of whipped cream, scroll down to the FAQs in this post for an easy homemade version.

 Yes, I highly recommend it.
 Sneaking ingredients into dishes accomplishes a short-term goal (they eat the food and get the nutrient) but doesn’t do anything to actually help your child feel more comfortable with that ingredient.
 Tell your kids what’s in the pudding–or better yet, have them make it with you and talk about how cool it is that tofu can transform like this!